 When looking to stand out in the job market and attract the best employers, it helps to have a quality CV.

-So, I’ve put together this step-by-step CV writing guide with downloadable CV template PDF (I'ts actually created in Word, but can be saved as a PDF)
+So, I’ve put together this step-by-step CV writing guide with 9 downloadable CV template PDF options

 If you follow the advice here, you should easily be able to create an interview-winning CV and start getting the job offers you want.